kapp7/app/_pages/en/qa.md

 ### `iKPOP app wants to stay free for you!`
 Ads support free content, Ads help support our fan events.
 Tap “Allow” on the first screen to permit showing ads that are more relevant to you.

 ### `iKPOP upcoming changes!`
+- October releases - TOP Users ranking, Ad watching limits will be updated (possible to load at most 1 ad per minute, and up to 10 per hour), ad value depends on the ad serverd, not all ads loaded have predetermined reward values (new ad provider), iOS in-app purchases, daily Twitter/Youtube statistics, MV voting
+- On October 1st, 2022 - update of the available ads values.
 - On August 1st, 2022 - service expiring diamonds older than 90 days will be enabled.
 You can keep the diamonds longer if you're a user that is active daily and collects expiration +24h boosters.
 You can have up to 10 expiration +24h boosters.
 - Twitter Link sharing rewards will be reduced, instead, all users sharing and using iKPOP links will be rewarded no matter where they are posted.
 Each link will be an individual referral link and a unique app open (not only a new one) event by a user that is active will be generating diamonds.
 - Value of the reward for Twitter link sharing depends on: